-The Company initially recognizes loans and receivables on the date they originated.
+The Group initially recognizes loans and receivables on the date they originated.
 All other financial assets and financial liabilities are initially recognized on the trade date.

-The Company derecognizes a financial asset when the contractual rights to the cash flows from the asset expire, or it transfers the rights to receive the contractual cash flows on the financial asset in a transaction in which substantially all the risks and rewards of ownership of the financial asset are transferred, or it neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control over the transferred asset.
-Any interest in such derecognized financial assets that is created or retained by the Company is recognized as a separate asset or liability.
+The Group derecognizes a financial asset when the contractual rights to the cash flows from the asset expire, or it transfers the rights to receive the contractual cash flows on the financial asset in a transaction in which substantially all the risks and rewards of ownership of the financial asset are transferred, or it neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control over the transferred asset.
+Any interest in such derecognized financial assets that is created or retained by the Group is recognized as a consolidated asset or liability.

-The Company derecognizes a financial liability when its contractual obligations are discharged or cancelled, or expire.
+The Group derecognizes a financial liability when its contractual obligations are discharged or cancelled, or expire.

-Financial assets and liabilities are offset and the net amount presented in the statement of financial position when, and only when, the Company has a legal right to offset the amounts and intends either to settle on a net basis or to realize the asset and settle the liability simultaneously.
+Financial assets and liabilities are offset and the net amount presented in the statement of financial position when, and only when, the Group has a legal right to offset the amounts and intends either to settle on a net basis or to realize the asset and settle the liability simultaneously.

-- 3. Significant accounting polices (continued) - (b) Financial instruments (continued) - (ii) Non-derivative financial assets measurement
+(b) Financial instruments (continued)

+(ii) Non-derivative financial assets - measurement